 - Then, whip another minute or two until SUPER fluffy!

 Pro Tip: After whipping, the frosting may be a little soft.
 At this point, add the frosting to a piping bag and then add the piping bag to the fridge for 5-10 minutes to solidify a bit.
 I place my piping bag into a cup so it stands up straight and doesn't leak out.
 This is my favorite trick to piping perfect swirls of vegan frosting!

 FAQ & Substitutions:

 Instead of the 1 ¼ cups of pastry flour, the recipe calls for, use 1 cup+ 2 tbsp all-purpose flour and then add in 1 Tbsp of cornstarch.
 This helps to create a homemade version of pastry flour!
 Basically, for every 1 cup of all-purpose flour in a recipe, replace 2 Tbsp with 1 Tbsp cornstarch.

 Unfrosted cupcakes can be stored at room temperature for 24-28 hours.

 Frosted cupcakes must be stored in the freezer or the frosting will melt.
 In the freezer, they will keep up to 1 month.
 Before eating judge defrost at room temperature for about 30 minutes!

-I don't recommend storing cupcakes in the fridge as it tends to dry the cake out, but if it's your only option they will keep for 5-7 days.
+I don't recommend storing cupcakes in the fridge as it tends to dry the cake out, but if it's your only option they will keep for up to 5-7 days.
 Just keep in mind it does affect the moist texture!

 I truly hope you love these Vegan Matcha Cupcakes with Matcha Buttercream Frosting!
 They are moist, tender, full of earthy matcha flavor, and would be the perfect green tea cupcakes to bake up for any true matcha lover.
 Enjoy!